 Named after the Greek god of love and fertility, Eros, is sexual or passionate love.
 The type which is most akin to our modern construct of romantic love.

-Of all the different types of love, this was considered the most dangerous by the Greeks, for its power and ability to result in a loss of self-control.
+Of all the different styles of love, this was considered the most dangerous by the Greeks, for its power and ability to result in a loss of self-control.

 3. Philia: Affectionate Love